 Where the phobia truly terrorizes the sufferer, Rock Rose might be preferred.
-Aspen might be a better option in situations where the fear is nebulous, and there is general anxiety and apprehension without a named cause.
+Aspen might be a better option when the fear is nebulous and there is general anxiety and apprehension without a named cause.

-For those of us who are naturally nervous, timid, and shy, the stimulus is used as a type or personality remedy.
-We tend to avoid social situations and any situation where we will be the center of attention because we might blush easily or stammer.
+We tend to avoid social situations where we will be the center of attention because we might blush easily or stammer.

 Mimulus awakens the quiet courage and strength that each of us possesses, enabling us to face life's challenges head-on without fear.

-Strong, steady individuals who never give up in the face of adversity need oak as their remedy.
+Strong, steady individuals who never give up in adversity need oak as their remedy.
 They continue with tenacity and don't think about taking a break until they are completely worn out.

-Oaks have a strong sense of duty and frequently have a lot of people depending on them.
-If they are forced to perform less than they would have liked due to illness or exhaustion, they might become angry and unhappy.
+Oaks have a strong sense of duty and frequently have many people depending on them.
+They might become angry and unhappy if they are forced to perform less than they would have liked due to illness or exhaustion.

 Although the Oak personality has many positive traits, one drawback is its stubborn refusal to take a break or relax when the need for it is clear.